 But over the next few months, the surviving members of Queen put all of their considerable resources towards organizing a massive concert at London's Wembley Stadium that would feature some of the era's biggest superstars, performing together to honor Freddie's larger-than-life memory and immortal influence.

 A concert fit for a king ... or a Queen, as circumstances would have it.

-So on April 20, 1992, 72,000 fans gathered at Wembley, while an estimated 1 billion more tuned in to their TVs and radios to pay tribute to the rock 'n' roll monarch – a tribute that began with a selection of bands -- including Extreme, Def Leppard, Guns N' Roses, Metallica and even Spinal Tap -- performing mini-sets.
+So on April 20, 1992, 72,000 fans gathered at Wembley, while an estimated 1 billion more tuned in to their TVs and radios to pay tribute to the rock 'n' roll monarch.
+The tribute began with a selection of bands – including Extreme, Def Leppard, Guns N' Roses, Metallica and even Spinal Tap – performing mini-sets.

 By the time the event culminated hours later, with all of the stars assembled onstage to play "God Save the Queen" (Queen’s traditional show-ending background music), it’s fair to say that all those who attended or watched remotely had been treated to something much bigger than a star-studded rock show.

 Indeed, what came to be known as A Concert for Life: The Freddie Mercury Tribute Concert for AIDS Awareness raised generous donations for AIDS research and incalculable awareness about the disease across the globe.